In-Class#

 Write code that prints Let's open presents! if the month is December and the day is the 24th.
 Otherwise, the code should print No presents today :(.
 Test your code with different values of month and day including to 13th of December, 24th of December, 26th of December, 4th of May, and 24th of May.

-Code 3.5: Christmas: Now with music#
+Code 3.5: Christmas: Now with Music#

 Modify your code from the previous exercise such that it prints Can we listen to 'Last Christmas'? if the month is December.
 It should still print Let's open presents! on the 24th of December and No presents today :( otherwise.
 Thus, if the month is December, two messages should be printed: one regarding the music and one regarding the presents.
 Test your code with the same values of month and day as in the previous exercise.

-Code 3.6: Christmas: No music on the 24th#
+Code 3.6: Christmas: No Music on the 24th#

 Modify your script from the previous exercise such that for the month of December, it only prints Can we listen to 'Last Christmas'? if the day is not the 24th.
 That is for all days in December two messages are printed, except on the 24th.
 Test your code with the same values of month and day as in the previous exercise.

-Code 3.7: Fix buggy code#
+Code 3.7: Fix Buggy Code#

 You asked your friend to write some code for your project.
 The code is running without errors but is still producing incorrect behavior.